-There was also a suggestion to set up an independent body to raise conversation with all stakeholders, which includes artists, managers, labels, social media platforms and DSPs, looking at different perspectives, and working out actionable solutions/best practices, which needs to be constantly reviewed/monitored.
+There was also a suggestion to set up an independent body to raise conversation with all stakeholders, which includes artists, managers, labels, social media platforms and DSPs, looking at different perspectives, and working out actionable solutions/best practices, which need to be constantly reviewed/monitored.

-The biggest point that came out of the MMF Digital Burnout Roundtables is that the world has changed and we need to relook at everything we are doing in 2022 and beyond for the sake of the artist and music.
+The biggest point that came out of the MMF Digital Burnout Roundtables is that the world has changed and we need to relook at everything we are doing today and beyond for the sake of the artist and music.

 Digital burnout can be managed with digital wellness strategies and constant monitoring, discussions for understanding and continuous evaluation for the preservation and protection of the artist, the manager and the music.

-The MMF are committed to prioritising mental health wellbeing and continue with efforts to raise awarenessand offer guidance to its membership.
-It also continues collaborations with others through spotlight support through mental health that exist in the music industry.
-For example, The MMF and Universal Music UK are continuing to work together on a series of Music Manager and A&R Mental Health workshops, and held their most recent event in May 2022 that also focused digital burnout and label pressure on artists.
+By proactively continuing to discuss and share information about mental health, digital burnout, financial strains, anxiety, fears, AI/ technology, the pressures of creativity and the demand for content production, and all forms of digital bullying, the MMF are committed to prioritising mental health wellbeing.
+We continue with efforts to raise awareness and offer guidance to the membership.
+The MMF also continues collaborations with others through spotlight support through mental health that exists in the music industry.
+For example, The MMF and Universal Music UK as well as Sony Music UK are continuing to work together on a series of Music Manager and Mental Health workshops on burnout and label pressure on artists.

-The MMF also works very closely with MMF Associate Members such as YouTube Music, TikTok, Amazon Music, and Spotify, enabling the MMF to communicate member feedback and share updates and info with its members through newsletters and events.
+The MMF also works very closely with MMF Associate Members such as TikTok, Amazon Music, YouTube Music and Spotify.
+This enables the MMF to communicate member feedback, share updates with our community and work with partners on product development while ensuring the voice of our membership is well-represented and heard within these global tech organisations.